 What would Wimbledon’s history have been without Australians?
 Very different – and far less interesting.

-You might even say the Aussies have earned the right to call Wimbledon their own, because there was a time when you practically had to be Australian to stand a chance of winning the men’s singles title!
+You might even say the Aussies have earned the right to call Wimbledon their own.
+There was a time when you practically had to be Australian to win the men’s singles title!

 Between 1956 and 1971, Australian men triumphed at Wimbledon no fewer than 13 times in 16 years!
 Lew Hoad, Ashley Cooper, Rod Laver, Roy Emerson and John Newcombe all showed there was no match for Aussie grit and style at the All England Club.
 The imperious Laver won the title four times in the 1960s with his nimble approach and effortless grace.